Wednesday 11 January 2012

 HS2 when not in a tunnel

-There are some things which seem to defy logic and they increasingly seem to emerge as government policy.
-One such was yesterday's decision to spend £33bn on a High-Speed Rail Link from Birmingham to London.
-At a time when our existing infrastructure is crumbling from underinvestment and dozens of local contractors are struggling to survive, it beggars belief that the coalition should choose this as a statement of UK growth.
-I am not against investment in rail or the railways but existing fares are almost beyond the means of most people as ticket pricing has become market-driven and increasingly complex since rail privatisation.
-UK fares are several times higher than fares in the rest of Europe, which has integrated railways, not service franchises.
-When trains are overcrowded in many parts of the UK spending £33bn to replicate an existing line to save a few minutes is surely not a priority.
-Many people from the south-east would pay to spend 20 minutes less in Birmingham rather than be tunnelled like moles under the Chilterns and other parts of the Home Counties that aspire to be 'areas of outstanding beauty'.
+Some projects defy logic and they increasingly emerge as government policy.
+One such was yesterday's decision to spend £33bn on a High-Speed Rail Link from Birmingham to London (HS2).
+At a time when our existing infrastructure is crumbling from underinvestment and dozens of local contractors are struggling to survive, it beggars belief that the coalition government should choose this as a statement of UK growth.
+I am not against investment in rail or the railways.
+Existing fares are almost beyond the means of most people as ticket pricing has become market-driven and increasingly complex since rail privatisation.
+UK fares are several times higher than fares in the rest of Europe, which operate through integrated national railways, not service franchises.
+When trains are grossly overcrowded and unreliable in many parts of the UK, spending £33bn to duplicate an existing line to save a few minutes is surely not a priority.
+Many people from the southeast would probably pay more to spend 20 minutes less in Birmingham rather than be tunnelled like moles under the Chilterns and other parts of the Home Counties that aspire to be 'areas of outstanding beauty'.

-There is then the curious effect on the north-south divide.
-Most of the economic damage has occurred in the north but it will take another twenty years before Manchester and Leeds and maybe thirty years before Scotland reap the full benefits from HS2 and that will require another tranche of investment that has not been factored in yet.
-Surely the experience of the government's procurement debacles such as the aircraft carriers, the NHS IT system and the Olympics should have taught us that prestige projects are as toxic for the government as credit cards have been for many young people.
+Most of the economic damage has occurred in the north but it will take at least another twenty years before Manchester, Sheffield and Leeds and maybe thirty years before Scotland reap any benefit from HS2.
+This will require more tranches of investment that have not been factored in yet.
+Surely the experience of the government's procurement debacles such as the aircraft carriers, the NHS IT system, hospital building and the Olympics should have taught us that prestige projects are as toxic for the government as credit cards have been for many young people.

 No comments: